 They always come first

-A narcissist has a general lack of empathy for anyone except himself.
+A narcissist has a general lack of empathy for anyone except themselves.
 He or she will have no qualms in grabbing the first plate in a buffet or asking you to take the aisle seat because they want the window.
 Or, that you dine in a restaurant of their choice or vacation in a destination they prefer.
 At times, you feel that they are totally indifferent to the feelings, needs and preferences of the other person.
 They probably are.

 Their way or the highway

 There is rarely any middle path with a narcissistic partner.
-“This is how I am,” you’ll hear it often.
+“This is how I am,” you’ll hear often.
 Or, “This is how I’ve been brought up.”
 Or, “You don’t understand me.
 No one loves me, no one can help me,” etc. etc. By playing the victim, they get their way.
 Most of the time, they are not doing it intentionally but subconsciously.

 A relationship where one partner is a narcissist is generally a broken and an abusive relationship.
-The amount of mental trauma, stress and conflict you handle on a regular basis in such relationship is known to you alone.
+The amount of mental trauma, stress and conflict you handle on a regular basis in such a relationship is known to you alone.
 Because often, a narcissist is unctuous and helpful for the whole world except his/her partner.
 So, any outsider can’t understand what you as the carer, or the softer partner, are going through.